 |Tinicum Rear Range, NJ|

-Description: The first sets of range lights built along the Delaware River were named after the location where they stood, like Finns Point, Deepwater Point, and Port Penn.
-When additional ranges were constructed a few years later, they tended to be named after features of the channel through which they guided vessels, like Schooner Ledge, Fort Mifflin Bar Cut, and Tinicum Island.
+Description: The first sets of range lights built along Delaware River were named after the location where they stood, like Finns Point, Deepwater Point, and Port Penn, but when additional ranges were constructed a few years later, they tended to be named after the features of the channel through which they guided vessels, like Schooner Ledge, Fort Mifflin Bar Cut, and Tinicum Island.

-An attractive six-room dwelling with a tower attached to its front was built on the slope of the riverbank to serve as the front ranges.
-Lamps shining through two fifth-order range lenses, one produced by Barbier & Fenestre and the other by Henry-Lepaute, were used to produce constant white lights.
-The light seen by mariners, however, was two seconds on and one second off.
-To achieve this flashing pattern, a cylindrical sleeve was raised and lowered around the lamps by clockwork machinery powered by a suspended weight.
+An attractive six-room dwelling with a tower attached to its front was built on the slope of the riverbank to serve as the front ranges, and lamps shining through two fifth-order range lenses, one produced by Barbier & Fenestre and the other by Henry-Lepaute, were used to produce constant white lights.
+On October 31, 1894, the characteristic of the light was changed to two seconds on and one second off through the installation of a cylindrical sleeve that was raised and lowered around the lamps by clockwork machinery powered by a suspended weight.

-The Tinicum Rear Range Light was exhibited from the top of a steel skeletal tower that stood eighty-five feet tall and 5/8 of a mile from the front light.
-A cylindrical tube houses a spiral staircase that leads from the unique neoclassical iron pavilion at the base to the watch room, located in the enlarged section immediately below the lantern room.
+Tinicum Rear Range Light was exhibited from the top of a steel skeletal tower that stood eighty-five feet tall and 5/8 of a mile from the front light.
+A cylindrical tube houses a spiral staircase that leads from the unique neoclassical iron pavilion at the base to the watchroom, located in the enlarged section immediately below the lantern room.
 The supports for the tower are arranged in a hexagonal pattern about the central column and are anchored by stone piers sunk 4 ½ feet in the ground.
-The Tinicum Range Lights were activated on New Year’s Eve 1880.
+Tinicum Island Range Lights were activated on New Year’s Eve 1880, with Joseph H. Preston serving as keeper of the front light and Benjamin D. Hannold as keeper of the rear light.

 Both the front and rear Tinicum Range Lights were modified over the years to improve their functionality and to deal with a shifting river channel.
-A detached frame tower, located about 50 feet east of the front range dwelling was constructed in 1887.
-On August 15 of that year, the lights were transferred to the new tower, which could be accessed from the dwelling via an elevated walkway.
-The range lights were realigned in 1908, when a new tower was built on a cement pier just offshore from the dwelling.
+In 1883, the color of the dwelling at the front light was changed from drab to white to make it more conspicuous as a daymark, and “an open lattice-work painted white, with a conical-shaped summit, formed by a stanchion on each side of the lantern, 15 feet above it, was placed over the top of the lantern as an additional day-mark.”
+A detached frame tower, located about fifty feet east of the front range dwelling was constructed in 1887, and on August 15 of that year, the lights were transferred to the new tower, which could be accessed from the dwelling via an elevated walkway.
+The range lights were realigned yet again in 1908, when a new tower was built on a cement pier just offshore from the dwelling.
 This tower looks quite similar to the one built in 1887, so it is possible that the 1887 tower was simply relocated.
 An elevated walkway led to this tower as well, and a 2,000-pound fog bell was suspended from its front face.
 The bell, forged by Gamewell Fire Alarm and Telegraph Company of Boston, was struck a double blow at thirty seconds intervals by machinery that had to be wound every three hours and forty-five minutes.

-As the poplar trees in Lincoln Park continued to grow taller and obstruct the range light, the board decided it was easier to trim the trees than raise the tower.
-Accordingly, permission was obtained to lop off the top thirty feet or so of the interfering trees.
+As the poplar trees in Lincoln Park continued to grow taller and obstruct the range light, the board decided it was easier to trim the trees than raise the tower, and permission was obtained in 1903 to lop off the top thirty feet or so of the interfering trees.

-In 1890 the rear light was listed as a fixed red light of the 5th order exhibited at a height of 109 feet above sea level and visible for 8.5 nautical miles.
-As the Tinicum Island Range intersected the Schooner Ledge Range downstream, the Tinicum Rear Light was changed to a white light with a red sector to mark the turning point between the two ranges.
+In 1890, the rear light was listed as a fixed red light of the 5th order exhibited at a height of 109 feet above sea level and visible for 8.5 nautical miles.
+As Tinicum Island Range intersected Schooner Ledge Range downstream, Tinicum Rear Light was eventually changed to show a fixed white light with a red sector to mark the turning point between the two ranges.
 Today, the light is a fixed red light with a strength of 500,000 candlepower.

-Clyde Harrison recalls living at the Tinicum Island Front Range Light with his father, also named Clyde, who served as keeper, and his mother, Meta.
-Before being transferred to Tinicum Island, Keeper Harrison had served at the Elbow of Cross Ledge Lighthouse in Delaware Bay.
-The Harrison’s relocated from Lewes, Delaware to their new home at the Tinicum Front Range in the early to mid 1940’s, and Keeper Harrison tended the range lights and other minor navigational aids in the area until his passing in February of 1965.
+Clyde Harrison recalls living at Tinicum Island Front Range Light with his father, also named Clyde, who served as keeper, and his mother, Meta.
+Before being transferred to Tinicum Island, Keeper Harrison had served at Elbow of Cross Ledge Lighthouse in Delaware Bay.
+The Harrisons relocated from Lewes, Delaware to their new home at Tinicum Front Range in the early to mid-1940s, and Keeper Harrison tended the range lights and other minor navigational aids in the area until his passing in February 1965.

 Young Clyde recalls that living by the oil refinery that by then stood adjacent to the front range light had both advantages and disadvantages.
 The refinery generously supplied the Harrisons with free electricity, and they also provided free oil – in their drinking water.
-The family noticed that the water taken from the station’s well had started to taste a bit funny.
-A sample was given to refinery officials, who quickly realized that an underground leak was contaminating the groundwater.
+After the Harrisons noticed that the water taken from the station’s well had started to taste a bit funny, a sample was given to refinery officials, who quickly realized that an underground leak was contaminating the groundwater.

-The neighboring refinery placed loads of manure around their above ground pipelines in winter to prevent them from freezing.
-Come spring, Keeper Harrison had an abundant supply of free manure, which he used to produce a garden that impressed many a visitor.
+The neighboring refinery placed loads of manure around their above ground pipelines in winter to prevent them from freezing, and come spring, Keeper Harrison had an abundant supply of free manure, which he used to produce a garden that impressed many a visitor.
 As the dwelling’s tower no longer housed the range lights, it was converted into a bathroom – a bathroom with a view.
-The tower's large windows afforded bathroom occupants an expansive view both up and down the Delaware River.
+The tower’s large windows afforded bathroom occupants an expansive view both up and down Delaware River.

-The residence at the rear range light was removed sometime in the 1950s after it had fallen into disrepair following the automation of the light.
+Tinicum Rear Range Lighthouse was automated in 1933, but John Birch, its last keeper, continued to live at the light as a custodian until 1945.
+The residence at the rear range light was removed sometime in the 1950s after it had fallen into disrepair.
 The dwelling at the front range light lasted a while longer.
 When a keeper was no longer needed at this light, the Coast Guard used the home on the riverbank for various Coast Guard personnel.
 By the early 1970s, however, this dwelling was showing its age.
 A local historical group pushed for restoration of the structure, but the Coast Guard opted for tearing it down due to the high price tag of a major renovation.

 A sports complex, consisting of three baseball diamonds and a soccer field, now surrounds the rear range light.
 Perhaps this is fitting, as a baseball team is also part of the history of Paulsboro/Billingsport.
 The All-Thompson baseball team, composed of the Thompson brothers who all lived in Paulsboro, started playing with virtually no equipment; the catcher even caught with his bare hands.
 From humble beginnings, they went on to play against the Cuban Stars and were invited to give exhibition games at the Chicago World’s Fair.